smercier5/Student-Dropout-Risk-Analysis-Using-SQL/README.md

 ## Data Cleaning
 ---
 ## Exploratory Data Analysis (SQL)
-The SQl Quieries used to analyze the data are located in the **sql/** folder.
+The SQl Quieries used to analyze the data are located in the [sql folder](sql/analysis_queries.sql).

 Key analysis included:
 - Data Cleaning Validation Queries